Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Introduction

 \section{Introduction}

-Anomaly detection is the task of finding data instances that are anomalous and, as such, represent a deviation from the normal conditions of a process \cite{aggarwal2017introduction}.
-The capability to detect anomalous behavior is of paramount importance in many disciplines, and real-world applications, such as intrusions in network traffic \cite{faber2021autoencoder}, irregular behavior in cyber-physical systems such as smart grids \cite{corizzo2021spatially}, or defects in manufacturing processes \cite{ALFEO2020272}.
+Anomaly detection is the task of finding {anomalous data instances that represent a} deviation from the normal conditions of a process \cite{aggarwal2017introduction,schmidl2022anomaly}.
+The capability to detect anomalous behavior is of paramount importance in many disciplines and real-world applications, such as intrusions in network traffic \cite{faber2021autoencoder}, irregular behavior in cyber-physical systems such as smart grids \cite{corizzo2021spatially}, {as well as IoT environments {\cite{fahim2019anomaly}},} or defects in manufacturing processes \cite{ALFEO2020272}.
 The most widespread approach in machine learning is to model the normal behavior of the system and identify anomalies as data instances that significantly differ from the modeled behavior \cite{pang2021deep}.
 This choice reflects the limited availability of anomalies compared to the large availability of normal data, which results in the inability to model the anomaly class accurately.
-Moreover, it responds to the necessity of detecting anomalies with varying morphology, which is unknown at training time \cite{chalapathy2019deep}.
+Moreover, it responds to the necessity of detecting anomalies with varying morphology unknown at training time \cite{chalapathy2019deep,10.1145/3439950}.

 Most works in anomaly detection deal with the problem in an offline (batch) or online (stream) manner \cite{aggarwal2017introduction}.
-In evolving environments, models will become outdated and require updates, either as a full retraining stage (batch models), or as an online adaptation stage following concept drift detection (stream models) \cite{glyn2022anomaly}.
-By doing so, the model will adapt to changing conditions of the normal class and gradually forget past knowledge.
-Forgetting is widely known in data streams and online learning, and it is considered to be a positive feature in some scenarios allowing models to reflect most recent data characteristics \cite{gama2010knowledge}.
+In evolving environments, models will become outdated and require updates, either as a full retraining stage (batch models), or as an online adaptation stage following concept drift detection (stream models) \cite{fenza2019}.